tmolteno/TART/hardware/FPGA/tart_spi/README.md

 All development and testing uses Xilinx ISE 14.7, and this is what we recommend that you use as well.
 Many Xilinx-specific primitives and constraints have been used to meet speed & area targets, and the synthesis software needs to support these.

 The design uses some procedurally generated placement constraints to meet timing.
 An example timing report is the following:
+![TART place-and-route timing report][synth]

+The 24 hardware correlators are arranged in six blocks of four, and 16 of the correlators use the Spartan 6's DSP48A1 primitives, the rest use the carry-chain, and floor-planned to give the following circuit layout:
+![TART place-and-route floorplan][floor]

 [synth]: https://github.com/tmolteno/TART/blob/master/hardware/FPGA/tart_spi/doc/img/TART-timing.png "TART place-and-route timing report"

-The 24 hardware correlators are arranged in six blocks of four, and 16 of the correlators use the Spartan 6's DSP48A1 primitives, the rest use the carry-chain, and floor-planned to give the following circuit layout:
 [floor]: https://github.com/tmolteno/TART/blob/master/hardware/FPGA/tart_spi/doc/img/TART.jpg "TART place-and-route floorplan"